satishkumarsajjan/grid-goal/CONTRIBUTING.md

 - **Reporting Bugs:** Find a bug?
 Please open an issue and use the "Bug Report" template.
 Provide as much detail as possible.
 - **Suggesting Enhancements:** Have an idea for a new feature or an improvement to an existing one?
 Open an issue using the "Feature Request" template.
 - **Writing Code:** Pick an open issue, especially one labeled `help wanted` or `good first issue`, and submit a pull request.
-- **Improving Documentation:** Our documentation can always be better.
-If you see something that's unclear or missing, let us know or submit a PR!
+- **Improving Documentation:** Documentation is still in planning stage, will be ready to build once the planning stage gets over.

 ### Your First Code Contribution